testingtrail/jenkins-pipeline/readme.md

 1. Go to any step, let's say test and create a new stage with any any of type 'write file to the workspace'

-2. choose any name and also some text
+2. choose any name and also some text.

 3. Then create a new stage called 'Artifacts' of type 'archiveartifacts' and put the name of the file you created above.

-Then when you build, in the 'Artifacts' tab you will be able to see your file in there.
+4. Then when you build, in the 'Artifacts' tab you will be able to see your file in there.

  Creating conditionals
 ---------------------------------